jawalsh/z652-Digital-Libraries/docs/assignment_controlled_vocabulary_lab.md

 For each vocabulary:
 1. Give a brief description of what the vocabulary describes (e.g., the TGM is used to describe geographic places)
 2. State what kind of controlled vocabulary it is (list, synonym ring, taxonomy, or thesaurus)
-3. Describe how it might be applied to group member(s) projects
+3. Describe how it might be applied to group member(s) projects.
+If it is applicable to multiple group members, describe its potential use in each project.
     - What fields could it be applied to in your projects?
     - What potential functional requirements of your projects could it support?